Open edX and the need for a CMS

-If you are a subscriber of one of eduNEXT’s Open edX as a Service Subscriptions, this integration between your WordPress or external marketing site and your open edX site comes as part of the Marketing site integration add-on.
+If you are a subscriber of one of eduNEXT’s Open edX Cloud Subscriptions, this integration between your WordPress or external marketing site and your Open edX site comes as part of the Marketing site integration add-on.

 The Plugin could be extended to allow for course catalog visibility as well, contact us if you are interested in this kind of thing.

-You can find the recorded presentation here: Integrating Open edX and your WordPress or CMS site – video and the presentation’s deck in here: Integrating Open edX and your WordPress or CMS site – slides
+You can find the recorded presentation here: Integrating the Open edX platform and your WordPress or CMS site – video and the presentation’s deck in here: Integrating the Open edX platform and your WordPress or CMS site – slides

 If you have any specific requirement for your online learning initiative powered by Open edX, please contact us.